theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Controlled Frenzy: When rolling the beast die, roll it an additional time and choose which effect to resolve

-Better Alone: when drawing blood gems during level up, once per level up, you may discard any gems with a doctrine symbol and draw that many.
+Better Alone: when drawing blood gems during level up, once per level up, you may discard any gems with a doctrine symbol and draw that many replacements.

+Student of the Hunt: When you gain this blood gem immediately master your equipped weapon.

 Weapon master: ⚔️ : You may wield two weapons, when taking an attack action you may take an additional attack with the other weapon

-Student of the Hunt: ⚔️: When you gain this blood gem immediately master your equipped weapon if not mastered.
-When you switch weapons immediately master your new weapon

-Beast within: When your hp would go to 0, if your beasthood is 0, instead set your hp to 5 and beasthood to max ⚔️
+Disciple of Ludwig: ⚔️: When your hp would go to 0, if your beasthood is 0, instead set your hp and beasthood to max

+Clutch humanity: When your Beasthood drops to zero from any number, heal 2 hp  ⚔️

 Disciplined: Replace the calm action with the following action "control: lose two beasthood" ⚔️

-Master the self: When you kill a monster, remove one beasthood ⚔️
+Master the Self: When you kill a monster, remove one beasthood ⚔️

-Queen's Chosen: 🩸:During an attack you may acquire one Beasthood to change the damage to be equal to your🩸devotion
+Queen's Chosen: 🩸:

 Thirst Unending 🩸: Whenever you attack a monster add +2 to the damage and +4 to the roll.
 At the end of your turn gain one beasthood and roll the beast die.
 You no longer take damage when exceeding your max beasthood.